patniharshit/jbechtel.github.io/_posts/2017-06-15-Week-1-and-2-Update.md

 suiting for different tasks.

 #### [Daniel A. Keim, “Designing Pixel-Oriented Visualization Techniques: Theory and Applications](http://fusion.cs.uni-magdeburg.de/pubs/TVCG00.pdf)
-This paper gave me a new idea to improve upon what the static bivariate map.
+This paper gave me a new idea to improve upon the static bivariate map.
 This involves creating a bivariate colormap as a weighted average of two univariate colormaps and then providing a physical knob to user to slide to change the weight of different univariates in bivariate map.
 Keeping slider on extremes will simply produce univariate maps.
 This